-We’ve walked a lot of miles and worn many different types of shoes… lightweight urban hikers, extra-supportive walking shoes, minimalistic running shoes and even flip flops.
+We’ve walked a lot of miles and worn many different types of shoes… lightweight urban hikers, extra-supportive walking shoes, minimalistic running shoes, sneakers for walking and even flip-flops.

-It’s all part of our market research designed to help you save time and make a good shoe purchase.
-So what you’ll get is a practical, comprehensive buyer’s guide to walking shoes.
+It’s all part of our market research designed to help you save time and get the best walking shoes for your money.
+What we’ve developed is a practical, comprehensive buyer’s guide to walking shoes.

-Our criteria for a good pair of walking shoes is fairly simple:
+Our criteria for good walking shoes is fairly simple:

-• A good pair of walking shoes should fit perfectly, no matter what type of feet you have… Yes, here you can find a shoe that fits flat feet, diabetic feet, wide feet, pronated feet, high-arched feet or even big-foot feet.
+• A good pair of walking shoes should fit perfectly, no matter what type of feet you have… Yes, here you can find wide toe box shoes, shoes that fit flat feet, diabetic feet, wide feet, pronated feet, high-arched feet or even big-foot feet.
 Because your comfort is our goal.

 • Your shoes should be light weight yet stable, supportive and anatomically designed.
 A cheap pair of sneakers won’t fit the bill if you’re walking regularly.

 • Your walking shoes should be a good value and last a reasonably long time.
 They won’t break down after you’ve put just a few miles on them.